yii-tools/forms/docs/input/date.md

 ## Suffix

-This following code will generate a suffix for the date.
+The following code shows how to create a date with suffix.

 ```php
 <?php